-Designing strategies are the procedural flow of the instructional planning following the components of the model.
+Designing strategies are the procedural flow of the instructional planning following the components of The Integral ASIE Instructional Design Model.

-- Instructional profile—the instructional planning begins by identifying the instructional profile which refers to several customized items such as subject, content standard, learning standard, performance standard, learning outcome, learning objectives and other related items.
+- Instructional profile—the instructional planning begins by identifying the instructional profile which refers to several customized items such as 21st Century Themes, subject, content standard, learning standard, performance standard, learning outcome, learning objectives and other related items.

-- Teachers may use MIW as an overall planning (macro level) or individual daily lesson plan (micro level) for classroom practices.
+- Teachers may use MIW as an overall planning (macro level) to create an individual daily lesson plan (micro level) for classroom practices.

 - Improvising may take place to ensure its appropriateness and effectiveness on the learners in the learning & teaching environment.

 The final component is the evaluation stage whereby responses from feedback are gathered to revise and evaluate the instructional planning strategies in the respective component and aspect of the model.
 It is a reflection process for future instructional redesigning opportunities.